 ETHANOL AVAILABILITY IN WISCONSIN

-Ethanol is primarilay use in blends of E10 (10% ethanol, 90% conventional unleaded) and E85 (85% ethanol and 15%) is used in flexible fuel vehicles (FFVS).
-Some stations also offer mid-level blends such as E25 or E30 for us in FFVs.
+Ethanol is primarily used in blends of E10 (10% ethanol, 90% conventional unleaded) and E85 (85% ethanol and 15% conventional unleaded).
+These are used in flexible fuel vehicles (FFVS).
+Some stations also offer mid-level blends such as E25 or E30 for use in FFVs.
 Click here to find the nearest E85 station to you.

 WISCONSIN/NATIONAL ETHANOL/E85 ORGANIZATIONS & SUPPORT